Scholarships and Financial Aid

 As a scholar, you will also be called upon to represent the university in outreach events, thus honing your networking and communication skills

-The only scholar programme that is not necessarily tied to a scholarship is the NUS USP.
-Note that you need NOT have an NUS scholarship in order to qualify for NUS USP.
+The only scholar programme that is not necessarily tied to a scholarship is the NUS College.
+Note that you need NOT have an NUS scholarship in order to qualify for NUS College.

 Applying for University Scholarships